vmihalachi/vmihalachi/README.md

 ### Hi there 👋

 I'm Vlad, a Full-Stack and App developer.
 Special care for design architectures & code reusability.
+Firm believer in open source and love to contribute when there is the chance.

 I'm a co-founder of [Docode OÜ](https://docode.it/) and work at [Microsoft](https://www.microsoft.com/) as a Software Engineer II.